HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 >!Tip
 >
-> **Cluster name color description**: Red indicates that the HotDB Management has stopped monitoring the cluster; yellow indicates that the cluster high availability environment in master/slave mode needs to be rebuilt; and blue indicates that HotDB Management normally opens the cluster under monitoring.
+> **Cluster name color description:** Red indicates that the HotDB Management has stopped monitoring the cluster; yellow indicates that the cluster high availability environment in master/slave mode needs to be rebuilt; and blue indicates that HotDB Management normally opens the cluster under monitoring.

 - IP Address: It refers to the server IP deployed by the compute node.
 - Service Port: It refers to the port for compute nodes to provide data service to the outside world, which can be modified in the server.xml configuration file.